 However, transporting marijuana across states or even moving it to another country may land a person in legal trouble if it is not properly prepared.
 Here are some of the most important legal considerations to bear in mind, the best way to transport cannabis, as well as some suggestions on how you can best store your weed before you start.

 Rules and Penalties

-Let’s begin with the facts that are obvious: While the 33 states and Washington D.C. allow for marijuana to be legalized in some way, there are 17 states that do not.
+Let’s begin with the facts that are obvious: While 33 states and Washington, D.C. allow for marijuana to be legalized in some way, there are 17 states that do not.
 The three states that prohibit cannabis entirely include Texas, Georgia, and North Carolina.
 It is easy to determine that bringing marijuana from a legal state to any of the three states mentioned is not a good decision.

 Storing and Transporting Weed

 Although federal agents may be able to ask questions about smells similar to marijuana, they’re not actively looking for the substance.
-If you follow a few basic safety precautions while traveling, you’ll be able transport small amounts across states for your own personal use.
+If you follow a few basic safety precautions while traveling, you’ll be able to transport small amounts across states for your own personal use.

 One thing to remember is that flying with marijuana is much safer than driving with it.
 Officers will look for license plates from outside the state, especially in places where it is legal to buy marijuana.
 If you’re in a state where cannabis is illegal or prohibited, all the police officer has to do is say you smell cannabis and then search your vehicle.
 If you intend to carry weed, you must take an airplane.
 If you have to drive, make sure you stay clear of weed products that emit any smell.
 I highly suggest carrying a smell-proof bag, or even better yet, using a smell-proof bag for your weed and stuffing it into a smell proof backpack with a lock on it.
 Keep your edibles at the top of your list and all of your cannabis in a secure place, like the glove compartment.